propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

 {% highlight yaml %}
 # in app/config/config.yml
 propel:
+    # The next two lines are useless if you are using Composer
+    # to manage your dependencies
     path:       "%kernel.root_dir%/../vendor/propel"
     phing_path: "%kernel.root_dir%/../vendor/phing"

 #    logging:   %kernel.debug%
 #    build_properties:
 #        xxxxx.xxxxx: xxxxxx